santosh13579/Obstacles-detection-using-lidar-point-cloud-data/README.md

-**Chronic-Kidney-Diseases-Prediction:* implements ML algorithm- Random Forest for classification.
+**Chronic-Kidney-Diseases-Prediction* implements ML algorithm- Random Forest for classification.

 In this project: